 - You have to transfer the actual economic benefit or ownership to the receiver of your gift.

 There are many ways to give.
-Some are straightforward, others are more complex and require professional help.
-Each one of them has its rules, which you need to understand and follow strictly to receive the highest tax benefit.
+Some are straightforward, and others are more complex and require professional help.
+Each has its rules, which you need to understand and follow strictly to receive the highest tax benefit.

-Giving money is by far the easiest way to make contributions to your favorite charitable cause.
+Giving money is the easiest way to help your favorite charitable cause.
 IRS allows for charitable donations for as much as 50% of your aggregated gross income.
-Any amounts of more than 50% can be carried over in future years.
-However, it’s imperative that you keep a record of your cash donations.
+You can carry over in future years any amounts of more than 50%.s.
+However, you must keep a record of your cash donations.

 3. Give Household goods

-Donating household items is a perfect way to clean your closet from old clothes and shoes that you haven’t worn for years.
-You can even donate your old car that has been collecting dust in the garage.
-Moreover, if you plan to do a kitchen remodel, you can give your old cabinets and appliances to charities like the Salvation Army.
+Donating household items is a perfect way to clean your closet of old clothes and shoes that you haven’t worn for years.
+You can even donate your old car collecting dust in the garage.
+Moreover, if you plan to remodel a kitchen, you can give your old cabinets and appliances to charities like the Salvation Army.
 Remember to keep the receipts of these items in case the IRS asks you for them.

 4. Donate Appreciated assets

 One of the most popular tax-saving strategies is donating appreciated assets directly to charitable organizations.
 This approach is subject to 30% of AGI for donations given to qualified public charities.
-Appreciated assets can include publicly traded stocks, restricted stocks, real estate, privately help companies, collectibles, and artwork.
-The main caveat to receiving the highest tax benefit is to give the appreciated asset directly to the charitable donations instead of selling it and gifting the remaining cash amount.
-This way you will avoid paying a capital gain tax on the sale of your asset and deduct the full fair value of your asset.
+Appreciated assets can include publicly traded stocks, restricted stocks, real estate, privately held companies, collectibles, and artwork.
+The main caveat to receiving the highest tax benefit is giving the appreciated asset directly to charitable donations instead of selling it and gifting the remaining cash.
+This way, you will avoid paying a capital gain tax on the sale of your asset and deduct the full fair value of your asset.

-By giving the stock directly to her favorite, the investor is achieving three major goals.
+The investor is achieving three essential goals by giving the stock directly to her favorite.
 First, she is not paying a capital gain tax on the proceeds of the sale.
-Second, she can use the full fair value of the stock (instead of the proceeds from the sale) to reduce her tax liabilities.
+Second, she can use the entire fair value of the stock (instead of the proceeds from the sale) to reduce her tax liabilities.
 Third, the charitable organization receives an asset with a higher value, which they can sell tax-free.

 5. Make direct IRA charitable rollover

-Donations made directly from your IRA, and 401k accounts are another way of reducing your tax bill.
-If you reached 70 ½, you could make up to $100,000 a year in gifts to a charity directly from your IRA or 401k accounts.
-Those contributions count towards the required annual minimum distributions you must take once you reach 70 ½, They also reduce your adjusted gross income.
+Donations made directly from your IRA and 401k accounts are another way of reducing your tax bill.
+If you reached 72 (70 ½ if you turned 70 ½ in 2019), you could make up to $100,000 a year in gifts to a charity directly from your IRA or 401k accounts.
+Those contributions count towards the required annual minimum distributions you must take once you reach 72 or 70 ½, respectively.
+They also reduce your adjusted gross income.
 To be compliant, you have to follow two simple rules.

 Your plan administrator has to issue a check payable to your charity of choice.
 Therefore the funds have to transfer directly to the charitable organization.
 If the check is payable to you, this will automatically trigger a tax event for IRS.
 In that case, your IRA distribution will be taxable as ordinary income, and you will owe taxes on them.
 The second rule, you have to complete the transfer by December 31 of the same calendar year.